GeovaniRdS/Pong-Game/README.md

 # Pong-Game
-daily challenge: Creat a simple pong game in python using OOP
+# daily challenge: Creat a simple pong game in python using